ubern-mia/MIALab/docs/installation.rst

 #.
 Install all required packages for the MIALab

    - :bash:`cd /path/to/MIALab/repository`
-   - :bash:`pip install .` will install all required packages
+   - :bash:`pip install -r requirements.txt` will install all required packages

 #.
 Execute the hello world to verify the installation